ssohamsud/ssohamsud.github.io/_posts/2024-07-16-dual-numbers-julia.md

 Dual numbers provide an elegant way to compute derivatives through forward-mode automatic differentiation.
 By representing a number as $x + \epsilon y$, where $\epsilon^2 = 0$, we can propagate derivatives through functions using simple arithmetic.
 This approach is efficient and well-suited for tasks like gradient computation in optimization problems.

 If you would like to use a Differentiator using the Dual Numbers method, I have implemented this (for both single and multivariate functions) on my [GitHub page](https://github.com/ssohamsud).

+{% include social-sharing.html %}